Mental Status Testing – Indications, Procedures, Results

 A health care provider will ask a number of questions.
 The test can be done in the home, in an office, nursing home, or hospital.
 Sometimes, a psychologist with special training will do more detailed tests.

-Common tests used are the mini-mental state examination (MMSE), or Folstein test, and the Montréal cognitive assessment (MoCA).
+Common tests used are the mini-mental state examination (MMSE), or Folstein test, and the Montréal cognitive (MoCA).

 The following may be tested: